 I have always had a goal to write a science fiction novel.
 Since I am a female in science I have often faced sexism, so of course I want to make the protagonist of my science fiction novel a strong female.
 When thinking about the direction I want to take with my fiction writing, I researched amazing women in science nonfiction (i.e. real-life female scientists).
 From this research I decided to write an article here about real women in science who did groundbreaking work in the face of adversity.

-It has been shown that women/girls tend to leave the world of science in their late preteen to early teen years (1).
-But science is cool and women are just as awesome at it as the male science pioneers that we learn about in school.
-So, over the next few weeks I will add new posts about various awesome women in science!
+It has been shown that women/girls tend to leave the world of STEM in their late preteen to early teen years (1).
+But science, technology, engineering, and math is cool and women are just as awesome at it as the male STEM pioneers that we learn about in school.
+So, over the next few weeks I will add new posts about various awesome women in STEM!

-I was going to post all of the amazing women here in one article, but I will be honest, I am posting them separately so I can use the time to write a better story for each scientist.
+I was going to post all of the amazing women here in one article, but I am posting them separately so I can use the time to write a better story for each scientist.

 - American Association of University Women (AAUW).
 “The STEM Gap: Women and Girls in Science, Technology, Engineering and Mathematics” (On-line) AAUW.
 Accessed 2023 at https://www.aauw.org/resources/research/the-stem-gap/